Jerzy97/MSSSM-Fall16---DErrico-Brunner/README.md

 ## Fundamental Questions

-Within our work we want wo
+Within our work we want wo find an optimum between exacted taxes and expenses for homogenization.

 ## Expected Results

 ## References